Exoneration: Based on DNA evidence

 DNA evidence is a relatively new instrument of exoneration.
 The first convicted defendant from a United States prison to be released on account of DNA testing was David Vasquez, who had been convicted of homicide, in 1989.
 Subsequently, DNA evidence was used to exonerate a number of persons either on death row or serving lengthy prison sentences.
 As of October 2003, the number of states authorizing individuals to request DNA testing on their behalf had increased from two to thirty.
 Access to DNA testing then and now can vary greatly by degree; post-conviction tests can be difficult to acquire.
 Organizations such as the Innocence Project and Centurion are particularly concerned with the exoneration of those who have been convicted based on weak or faulty evidence, regardless of DNA evidence.
 In October 2003, prosecutors of criminal cases must approve the defendant's request for DNA testing in certain cases.

 Monday, April 23, 2007, Jerry Miller became the 200th person in the United States exonerated through the use of DNA evidence.
 There is a national campaign in support of the formation of state Innocence Commissions, statewide entities that identify causes of wrongful convictions and develop state reforms that can improve the criminal justice system.

 As of 2020, 375 people in the U.S. have been exonerated based on DNA tests.
 In nearly half of these cases, faulty forensics contributed to the original conviction.

 Per February 4, 2014 NPR article, Laura Sullivan cited Samuel Gross, a University of Michigan law professor stating that exonerations were on the rise, and not just because of DNA evidence.
 Only one-fifth of the exonerations in 2013 relied on newly tested DNA, a little less than a third of exonerations occurred due to further investigating by law enforcement agencies.

 According to a 2020 study, DNA exonerations in rape cases "strongly suggest that the wrongful-conviction rate is significantly higher among black individuals than white individuals."

+DNA evidence accounts for only a portion of exonerations.
+A 2026 study of European exonerations found that DNA evidence contributed to 20 of 91 exonerations (22%) in which an actual crime had occurred, with others following re-evaluation of witness testimony, forensic evidence, procedural errors, or other evidence.
+In 54 of those cases (59.3%) identification of another perpetrator played a role, while in 36 cases (40%) the convicted person's innocence was established without definitively identifying the actual offender.